Since everyone else is doing it and I'm not one to make waves or even ripples, here's my quick review of the year that's almost over:

 When I first heard an advance copy of the Lemonheads' new self-titled album, their first in ten years, I didn't like it.
 Then I listened again.
 And again.
 I still didn't like it that much.
 I expect instant gratification from head lemon Evan Dando, a master of kickass hooks, but the hooks didn't seem to be there the first few go-rounds, and his voice seemed tired.
 I was pretty disappointed.
 Then I listened one more time to "No Backbone," the first of the album's tracks that was released to the blogosphere.
 Hey, wait a second ... this sounds good.
 This sounds really good!
 And now most of the other songs are starting to sound good too!
 "Black Gown," "Become the Enemy," "Pittsburgh," "Poughkeepsie," "Rule of Three," "Baby's Home," "Steve's Boy" ...
 Dando, you did done it again, you sly dog.
 I'm sorry I doubted you.

-4. MURS and 9th WONDER
+4. MURS AND 9th WONDER

 I wrote about this rapper-producer duo's most recent album back in September.
 You can read about it here if you want.